IBE160/SG-Lotte/docs/sprint-artifacts/validation-report-story-2-2.md

 ## Minor Issues (Nice to Have)

-- No explicit citations in Dev Notes.
-  Evidence: Dev Notes do not use explicit `[Source: ...]` format for references.
-  Impact: Makes traceability slightly harder for developers.

-- Architecture guidance is a bit generic.
-  Evidence: "The UI should be simple and quick to use." and "Consider using optimistic UI updates for a better user experience."
-  Impact: Could be more explicit in the story itself about key architectural constraints for this specific story, reducing reliance on external documentation for basic understanding.
+(None)

 ## Successes

 - All Acceptance Criteria are well-defined, testable, specific, and atomic, and they perfectly match the authoritative ACs in the tech spec.
 - All Acceptance Criteria are mapped to tasks, and all tasks reference an AC.
-- Sufficient testing subtasks are present.
+- Sufficient testing subtasks are present (3 testing tasks for 2 ACs).
 - Story structure is complete and correct, including the "As a / I want / so that" format and initialized Dev Agent Record sections.
 - Previous story is drafted, so no continuity issues or unresolved review items expected.
-- All source documents cited exist and are referenced with correct sections.
+- All primary source documents cited (Tech Spec, PRD, Epics, Architecture) exist and are referenced with correct sections.
+- Developer Notes now contain explicit citations and more specific architectural guidance, addressing previous feedback.